IP-CAM/opencartWebsite/README.md

 1.clone this repo and install all softwares above

-2. set up an opencart project with local configuration
+2.set up an opencart project with local configuration

-2.In phpmyadmin import the shop.sql file present in the root directory of this project
+3.In phpmyadmin import the shop.sql file present in the root directory of this project

 This is what the website looks like:
 ![alt text](screenshots/Capture.JPG "main page ")